Skip to main content

 Applications should comprise the following:

-Applications must be received by Kingston University no later than 8 January 2023, midnight (GMT).
+Applications must be received by Kingston University no later than 8 January 2023, midnight (UK time).

 Interviews for short-listed candidates will take place on Tuesday 17 January.